What Types of First-Class Mail Are There?

 Sheets can be folded in a trifold style without affecting brand presentation.

 While they may carry higher postage than letters, flats maintain the service features of all types of First-Class Mail, such as forwarding and return handling.
-They are suitable for time-sensitive, transactional, or compliance-driven communications.
+They are suitable for time-sensitive, transactional, and compliance-driven communications.

 What Is Automation First-Class Mail?